 - The treatment is uncomfortable when performed on sensitive breasts and bikini area in the later stages of pregnancy.
-Also, the skin is usually very sensitive during pregnancy, and you are likely to experience irritation, redness, or pain in the skin.

 Should You Postpone Laser Hair Removal Procedure If You Become Pregnant?

 If you are already in the middle of laser hair treatment when you conceive, it is good to postpone the procedure until after delivery.
 You could always opt for alternative hair removal methods.
-Even if you keep the procedure on hold, it will not hinder the progress achieved in the initial sessions.
+Even if you keep the procedure on hold, it may not hinder the progress achieved in the initial sessions.

 Are Other Hair Removal Methods Safe During Pregnancy?